opendocsg/slw-judgments-backfill/2009_SGHC_25/report.md

 43     The plaintiff emphasised that both its witnesses were not only former senior employees of BSEA(2), with Ms Lim’s involvement stretching back to the time of the first assignment when she was an employee of BSEA(1), but they were also principally and directly involved in the transactions in question and were therefore well placed to give evidence based on their personal knowledge of the plaintiff’s, BSEA(2)’s and BSEA(1)’s positions in relation to the transactions in question.
 The plaintiff did not submit whether or how this fact should buttress the witnesses’ credibility, but the point was that even if there was no legal assignment, the defendant’s contention that there had been no intention to assign on either occasion could not stand.
 Considering that notice to the debtor is not a requirement for equitable assignments ( _Tsu Soo Sin v Oei Tjiong Bin_ ) ([12] _supra_ ), both assignments would have been good in equity.

 44     As I have found for the plaintiff on the basis that both alleged assignments were valid and effective in law, there is no need for me to consider the plaintiff’s argument for estoppel by convention.
-Nevertheless, considering the elements of estoppel by convention (see _Travista Development Pte Ltd v Tan Kim Swee Augustine_ [2008] 2 SLR 474 at [31]):
+Nevertheless, considering the elements of estoppel by convention (see _Travista Development Pte Ltd v Tan Kim Swee Augustine_ <span class="citation">[2008] 2 SLR 474</span> at [31]):

  (a) The parties must have acted on “an assumed and incorrect state of fact or law” ... in their course of dealing;